DotsofdarknessArchipelago/HuniePop2-APWorld/README.md

 Locations checked:
  - progressing the pair to attracted/lovers (2 per pair, 24 in total)
- - all questions that give a favorite answer (20 per girl, 240 in total)
+ - all questions that give a favorite answer (20 per girl, 240 in total) (CAN BE DISABLED IN OPTIONS)
  - giving each girls unique/shoe gift (4 unique, 4 shoe per girl, 48 total)
+ - Archipelago shop items (number depends on options you setup the game with, generation may add shop locations to satisfy the location requirement for the APWorld) (CAN BE CONFIGURED IN OPTIONS)
+ - unlocking outfits though dates(5 per girl, 60 total) (CAN BE DISABLED IN OPTIONS)
  - beating the nymphojinn will release all items

 items implemented: (Note you start with 2 pairs and 4 girls unlocked)